xuechunlu7/xuechunlu7.github.io/project1.md

 ## Deep Learning - Set Classification Based on A Histopathology Dataset

-**Task:** Given a set of lung tissue patches generating from one whole slide of a patient, can you identify which lung cancer (LUAD, LUSC, MESO) this patient has?
+**Task:** Given a set of lung tissue patches generated from one whole slide of a patient, can you identify which lung cancer (LUAD, LUSC, MESO) this patient has?

 ### 1. Motivation - Why set classification?